akshoku/price_reg/README.md

 # price_reg
 Bengaluru House Price Prediction.
 Regression problem.

+# Business Use
+A company can use this model to predict what should be the approximate selling price of the house in question.

 # Note
 Use this link to view notebook : https://nbviewer.org/github/akshoku/price_reg/blob/main/Akshit_proj_ben_final.ipynb
 Reason - pyplot graphs are not visible in Github